Obsessing about money—or lack thereof—can lead you to become more financially strapped and stressed than you were in the first place.

 Practically speaking, Alford-Brand always advises clients to prioritize certain bills.
 First is rent or mortgage payments.
 “The most important thing is securing a roof over you and your family,” she says.
 Next she advises clients about securing transportation to work.
 “If you lose your job, you likely will not be able to pay your rent and that obviously makes the situation worse,” she says.
 “Getting to work needs to be a priority, for sure.”

 Obviously it’s not ideal to skip any bill payments, but you can still prioritize or find other solutions.
 Student loan payments, for example, often offer hardship deferments.
 Healthcare facilities will frequently work with you in times of financial hardship.
 You may be able to pause or decrease payments on bills such as these.
-Paying only your minimum credit card balance means you pay more in the long run, but it won’t be as expensive in the long run as taking out high-interest rate bad credit loans or no credit check loans.
+Paying only your minimum credit card balance means you pay more in the long run, but it’s better than nothing.

 However, it’s not like there is a switch you can turn and suddenly stop thinking about the money you don’t have.
 According to the Hidden Brain episode, researchers “want policymakers to design solutions that recognize how scarcity creates traps from which many people may not be able to extricate themselves.”